lpenteri/Privent/README.md

 # Detailed guide

-In this section we will describe in detail each script used to run the blog DApp environment.
+In this section we will describe in detail each script used to run the privent DApp environment.

 ## Initial setup